zaksabeast/PokemonRNGGuides/guides/usum/en/Egg RNG With Masuda Method or Shiny Charm.md

 ```

 If using a Ditto and genderless Pokemon, the Ditto will be the female.
-Otherwise the Ditto will be the opposite gender of the other parent.
+Otherwise, the Ditto will be the opposite gender of the other parent.

 Note about breeding for Rockruff: